Thermodynamical and spectral phase transition for local diffeomorphisms in the circle: Introduction

 where $P_{top}(f, \phi)$ denotes the topological pressure of $f$ with respect to $\phi$ and $h_{\mu}(f)$ denotes the Kolmogorov-Sinai's metric entropy.
 An equilibrium state $\mu_{\phi}$ for $f$ with respect to $\phi$ is a probability measure that attains the supremum.
 In the special case that $\phi \equiv 0$, the topological pressure $P_{top}(f, \phi)$ coincides with the topological entropy $h_{top}(f)$, which is one of the most important topological invariants in dynamical systems (see e.g. \cite{W82}).
 Thereby, we say that $f$ has a phase transition with respect to $\phi$ if the topological pressure function

 is not analytic.
-It is known from Classical Ergodic Theory that if $f$ has finite topological entropy then the pressure function $\R \ni t \mapsto P_{top}(f, t\phi)$ is Lipschtiz continuous.
-Then, it follows from Rademacher's theorem that $\R \ni t \mapsto P_{top}(f, t\phi)$ is differentiable almost everywhere.
+It is known from Classical Ergodic Theory that if $f$ has finite topological entropy then the pressure function $\R \ni t \mapsto P_{top}(f, t\phi)$ is convex and Lipschtiz continuous.
+Then, it follows from Rademacher's theorem that $\R \ni t \mapsto P_{top}(f, t\phi)$ is differentiable except in at most a countable number of points.
 By \cite{W92}, if $f$ is expansive and has finite entropy then the lack of differentiability of the topological pressure function is related to non uniqueness of the equilibrium states associated to potential $\phi$ (for generalizations of this result see e.g. \cite{BCMV20, IT20}).

 The notion of uniform hyperbolicity, that was introduced in the seventies by Smale \cite{Sm67}, drew the attention of many researchers and influenced the way of studying differentiable dynamical systems.
 In the context of non-invertible maps, hyperbolic dynamics correspond to hyperbolic endomorphism (see \cite{P76}) and uniformly expanding maps.
-It follows from \cite{S72, Bow75, BR75} that if $f$ is a hyperbolic or expanding dynamics and $\phi$ is H\"older continuous then $f$ doesn't have phase transition with respect to $\phi$.
+It follows from \cite{Rue68, S72, Bow75} that if $f$ is a transitive hyperbolic or expanding dynamics and $\phi$ is H\"older continuous then $f$ doesn't have phase transition with respect to $\phi$.
 On the other hand, several non-uniformly hyperbolic examples are know to present phase transitions with respect to regular potentials.
-For example: \begin{itemize} \item Manneville-Pomeau maps and geometric potential \cite{Lo93}, \item large class of maps of the interval with indifferent fixed point and geometric potential \cite{PS92}, \item certain quadratic maps and geometric potential \cite{CRL13, CRL15, CRL19}, \item certain non-degenerate smooth interval maps and geometric potential \cite{CRL21}, \item porcupine horseshoes and geometric potential \cite{DGR14}, \item geodesic flow on Riemannian non-compact manifolds with variable pinched negative sectional curvature and suitable H\"older continuous potential \cite{IRV18}, \item geodesic flow on certain M-puncture sphere and geometric potential \cite{V17}. \end{itemize} However, a characterization of the set of dynamics which have phase transitions seems still out of reach.
+For example: \begin{itemize} \item Manneville-Pomeau maps and geometric potential \cite{Lo93}, \item large class of maps of the interval with indifferent fixed point and geometric potential \cite{PS92}, \item certain quadratic maps and geometric potential \cite{CRL13}, \item certain non-degenerate smooth interval maps and geometric potential \cite{CRL21}, \item porcupine horseshoes and geometric potential \cite{DGR14}, \item geodesic flow on Riemannian non-compact manifolds with variable pinched negative sectional curvature and suitable H\"older continuous potential \cite{IRV18}, \item geodesic flow on certain M-puncture sphere and geometric potential \cite{V17}. \end{itemize} However, a characterization of the set of dynamics which have phase transitions seems still out of reach.

 It is important to emphasize that when the dynamics is restricted, for example a shift or suspension flows defined over countable alphabets, it is necessary that in the phase transition problem the potentials have low regularity (see \cite{S01,S06,CL15,L15,IJ13}).